 have surely omitted some of the earlier names, alas.
 In alpha sequence by surname.

 Michigan, U.S.A., whose e-Bay store is here

-Ron Buol of Sedona, Arizona, a fine e-Bay vendor.
+Ron Buol, of Sedona, Arizona, who used to be a fine e-Bay vendor.
 (Sedonaron Collectibles)

 Christian C____ of France

 Norman D____ of West New York, New Jersey, U.S.A.

 Kimberley Dery, likely of U.S.A.